 Underground detention systems are not allowed to minimize post-construction discharges.
+Detention systems are not allowed within the interchange.

 Investigate post-construction impacts at all right-of-way outfall locations to ensure post-construction discharges will not create adverse downstream impacts nor contribute to existing adverse downstream impacts.